12 Best Foods to Remineralize Teeth & Reverse Early Cavities (Dentist-Approved)

 Demineralization vs. Remineralization: What is the Difference?

-Acids from sugar, bacteria, or acidic foods strip minerals from your teeth.
+It is minerals that acids from sugar and bacteria remove while acid dissolves tooth enamel.
 However, your saliva contains calcium, phosphate, and fluoride that can remineralize teeth naturally—if given the right nutrients.

 ✅ Vitamin D3 & K2 – Help minerals absorb properly.